SEB-9-BH/class-wiki/README.md

 During group project merge conflicts will likely occur giving you an opportunity to learn more about them then.

 ***
+### Daily Coding Challenges
+Fork and clone [this repository](https://github.com/SEB-9-BH/daily-coding-challenges) and complete the challenges within to develop your coding language skills.
+These challenges are intended to prepare you for problems you may be given during technical interviews.

+***
 ### Additional Coding Practice Resources

 If/when you find yourself with extra time, look into these external resources: